623178979/GCN_t/README.md

 `cd ecole_0.8.1`

-To specify the where to find SCIP
+To specify the where to find SCIP and install

 `CMAKE_ARGS="-DSCIP_DIR=path/to/lib/cmake/scip -DCMAKE_INSTALL_RPATH_USE_LINK_PATH=ON" python -m pip install .`